AndreaSilasAS/EnterpriseSPA/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Clone the public GitHub repository: https://github.com/AndreaSilasAS/EnterpriseSPA

+Open the cloned repository folder in Visual Studio Code.

+Open the PowerShell terminal in Visual Studio Code and execute the following commands:

+npm install
+npm run start
+Once the server is running, open the URL http://localhost:4200 in a browser to see the application running